bkil/gemiweb0/doc/js-choices.md

 ### Literal object notation

 * Verdict: not supported, desirable at times
-* Implementation complexity: straight forward
+* Implementation complexity: straightforward
 * Incidence rate: intermediate
 * Workaround: easy, create an intermediate object and add the value via an accessor

 ### Literal array notation

 * Verdict: not supported, desirable at times
-* Implementation complexity: straight forward
+* Implementation complexity: straightforward
 * Incidence rate: intermediate
 * Workaround: easy, create an intermediate array and add the value via an index

 ### Reference cycles

 * Verdict: Unsupported.
 * Restriction: Avoid storing a reference within object `p` pointing to object `q` if there exists a directed path leading from `q` to `p`.
+Captured function environment scopes are also counted as a reference.
-* Reason: Such a cycle would mandate a more complicated and less deterministic garbage collection scheme for collecting cycle specifically.
+* Reason: Such a cycle would mandate a more complicated and less deterministic garbage collection scheme for collecting cycles specifically.
 * Workaround: store the key of a given object within a common map instead of a direct reference.
 Inspect carefully which environment a given function definition captures and alter the ordering or use additional encapsulation to hide stray paths.

 ### Prototype